 All new undergraduate, postgraduate, research and non-award program students need to complete the University's Academic Integrity Module (AIM).
-This is an online test that is available through UoNline.
+This is an online test that is available through UONline.

 AIM must be completed before the end of a student's first enrolment period (trimester, semester or block).
 Successful completion will be automatically recorded against their academic record in NUSTAR.
-If they do not complete AIM in the designated time frame, they will not be able to re-enrol, view exam results or transcripts, or graduate.
+If they do not complete AIM in the designated time frame, they will not be able to re-enrol, view grades or transcripts, or graduate.